Courses written by experts

 - Unitas is a charity registered in England and Wales which provides training to youth justice practitioners.
 Unitas also offers the Youth Justice Effective Practice Certificate, an approved learning programme for both current youth justice professionals and those who wish to work in youth justice.
 Unitas is the content provider for Exploring Youth Justice.

 - Iain Walker has worked in a number of different schools, both inner city and rural, taking on various roles within English departments including Head of English and Literacy Co-ordinator.
 He spent five years working as English Consultant for the National Strategy where he developed and delivered professional development courses for English colleagues and senior leaders.
 He is currently an SLE (special leader in education) at Comberton Village College where he has worked for five years.
 Iain's SLE role has allowed him to co-write and deliver a range of CPD courses.
 Iain is a co-author of Assessment for Learning, Talk for Learning and Engagement.

-- Gareth Williams-James is an Education Specialist for Children Looked After and In Need.
-After ten years as a Virtual School Head and having established one of the first virtual schools for looked after children, Gareth started working independently in September, 2015 to provide interim management and support to local authorities and other agencies including schools.
+- Gareth Williams-James is an Education Specialist for Children in Care and in Need.
+After ten years as a Virtual School Head and having established one of the first virtual schools for Children in Care, Gareth started working independently in September, 2015 to provide interim management and support to local authorities and other agencies including schools.
 Making use of the network of contacts he has developed over the years, he also brings his experience to the DfE and charitable organisations.
 He is a Centre for Excellence and Outcomes Associate to the National Children’s Bureau, a voluntary member of Lord Nash’s DfE working group on the boarding opportunity for vulnerable children and a member of the Institute for Recovery from Childhood Trauma.
 Gareth is the author of Designated Teachers.

 - Felicia Wood is a researcher and lecturer at Bath Spa University.
 She works on the Attachment Aware Schools project and is also a Thrive practitioner, an associate of Kate Cairns Associates and a founding member of Emotion Coaching UK.
 Felicia is a co-author of Attachment.